- 1 Mission Statement

 In the case of an objection to discarded library materials, the procedure is as follows:

-- If the complainant wished to discuss the issue further, they may schedule an appointment with the Director.
+- If the complainant wishes to discuss the issue further, they may schedule an appointment with the Director

 All library equipment shall be used for the benefit of the library.
 Equipment may be loaned for use outside the library, but library needs will have priority.
 Equipment purchased through a partnership must adhere to the policies of that partnership.